Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Effects of structural instability of the management model on mHCR parameters

 The formula for $\mathbf{B}_{\text{MSY}}$, Eq.~\eqref{eq:BMSY}, can be rewritten as $\mathbf{B}_{\text{MSY}}=\mathbf{H}^{-1}\mathbf{r}/2$ with

 The condition of $\mathbf{H}$, and so the impact of inaccuracies in its entries on the accuracy of the reference points $\mathbf{B}_{\text{MSY}}$ and $\mathbf{F}_{\text{MSY}}$ (\textit{via} Eq.~\eqref{eq:FMSY}), depends on $\mathbf{G}$ and on the definition of $\hat{\mathbf{G}}$ in terms of $\mathbf{G}$ pertinent to the particular objective.
 The decisive question is how the operation on $\mathbf{G}$ defined by Eq.~\eqref{eq:H-def} transforms the area covered by its eigenvalues in the complex plane.
-One can expect that the condition of $\mathbf{H}$ becomes poor if the transformed area covers the origin, i.e. if $\mathbf{H}$ has eigenvalues with both negative and with positive real parts, and that its condition becomes good if the transformed area gets detached from the origin.
+This depends on the particular management objective chosen.
+One can expect that the condition of $\mathbf{H}$ becomes poor if the transformed area covers the origin, i.e. if $\mathbf{H}$ has eigenvalues with both negative and positive real parts, and that its condition becomes good if the transformed area gets detached from the origin.

 A first point to note is that, because the sum of all eigenvalues of a matrix equals the sum of its diagonal elements, the respective arithmetic means are equal as well.
 The ``centre of gravity'' of the eigenvalues of $\mathbf{H}$ in the complex plane is therefore identical to that of $\mathbf{G}$ when the diagonal entries of the two matrices are identical, as is the case for \TY{} and \NS{} objective (where $\hat{\mathbf{G}}=\mathbf{G}$ and $\hat{\mathbf{G}}=\diag(\mathbf{G})$, respectively).